 - Restate: Allows you to change the conversion value, but not the count of conversions.
-Only the Conv. value column and ROAS bid strategies will be affected.
+Only the Conv. value and All Conv. value columns and ROAS bid strategies will be affected.

 - Retract: Allows you to permanently remove a conversion and change the conversion value to 0.00 and remove it from the conversion count.
-Conv. and Conv. value columns, and CPA and ROAS bid strategies will all be affected.
+Conv., Conv. value and All Conv. value columns, and CPA and ROAS bid strategies will all be affected.

 To restate or retract a conversion, you'll need to place your transaction data in a spreadsheet and specify which conversions you'd like to adjust in your Google Ads reports.

-- For conversions you'd like to retract, you'll need to provide the date and time that the conversion was retracted as well as the order ID or Google Click ID and the name of the conversion action associated with the conversion.
+- For conversions you'd like to retract, you'll need to provide the date and time that the conversion was retracted as well as the transaction ID or Google Click ID and the name of the conversion action associated with the conversion.
 Then, you'll upload the spreadsheet in the same way you import offline conversions into Google Ads.

 - For conversions you'd like to restate, you'll need to provide a new value for these conversions.
-You'll also have to provide the date and time that the conversion was restated as well as the order ID or Google Click ID and the name of the conversion action associated with the conversion.
+You'll also have to provide the date and time that the conversion was restated as well as the transaction ID or Google Click ID and the name of the conversion action associated with the conversion.
 Then, you'll upload the spreadsheet in the same way that you import offline conversions into Google Ads.